 A fun hack for liquid eyeliners is to use them as nail art pens.
 Just draw as you please and finish with a topcoat to prevent running.

 Whether these are old, broken, or you just got bored of them, the vibrant colours of eye shadows make great nail colours.
 All you need to do is add the eye shadow powders to clear nail polish and you are all set.

-Like the nail polish hack, eye shadows work great with petroleum jelly or clear lip balm to create a myriad of lip tints.
-Just take note, if the eye shadow has expired or does not smell good, you may want to give this a miss.
+Like the nail polish hack, eyeshadows work great with petroleum jelly or clear lip balm to create a myriad of lip tints.
+Just take note that if the eyeshadow has expired or does not smell good, you may want to give this a miss.

 At the end of the year, you might find that you are left with a bunch of stubby lipsticks.
 If you are feeling creative, mix and match the various lipsticks to create a shade that is uniquely yours.
 There are plenty of tutorials online that you can google and follow to create your own lipstick!